dannyaudian/IMOGI-POS/README.md

 When not set to "Restaurant", the UI will hide restaurant-specific elements and API endpoints will restrict access to restaurant functions.

+## Stock Updates

+Inventory deduction is controlled by the POS Profile.
+Enable **Update Stock** on each profile for branches where sales should affect stock levels.
+After an order is created the system fires an `after_create_order` hook, allowing integrators to reserve or deduct stock before the Sales Invoice is generated.

 ## Documentation

 For detailed documentation, refer to the [User Guide](link-to-docs) and [Developer Reference](link-to-dev-docs).